 Southbound end of a very short duplex with CR 526 EB.
 The embossed sign is for Robbinsville Rd.

 Sorry, that last one wasn't big enough.
 This is the northwest end of the duplex.

 Usually overhead shields are folded into the LGS; these are CR 535 SB and NB respectively at CR 571 just west of the end of NJ 133.

-The text is fine, but not the arrow, NB.
+The text is fine but again not the arrow, NB.

 CR 535 is the land of old small signs.
 This is where 535 SB is about to turn right onto Old Trenton Road, heading away from Cranbury toward... guess where.

 NB and SB at Middlesex CR 615, Cranbury Neck Road, in Cranbury.
 The two routes have a short duplex in the city.

 Now at the other end of the multiplex, NB and SB again.
 The reason these 1930s LWS's are here is because until 1937, this was US 130.
 For the other signs on these poles, see the CR 615 page, linked below.

 After a replica white sign (A for effort) as CR 535 SB turns onto Plainsboro Rd., there is incorrect signage where it turns again at Main St. in Cranbury.
 Obviously, if I'm on CR 535, it can't be both ways.
 The county wasn't thinking here - CR 614 is straight and to the right, but gets no mention.